nimaaskarian/nitab/README.md

   First page you see when you open Nitab.
 It contains your To-dos, taskbar and clock.

-  - ##### To-dos

-    You can temporarily close them using X button, delete them using Trash can button, Or mark it as "finished" using Circle button.
-    If its finished, You can un-finish it using Circle Check button.
-    Attention You can't add todos using GUI at the time.
-It will be an update for this very soon.
-You can add them using Terminal

   - ##### Clock

     You can switch between 24h and 12h format by clicking on clock itself.